Melinae/TabularManifest/README.md

 Thanks, the [Melinae](http://melinae.com/) Analytics Team

-Steve Soloway and Will Beasley
+Sasha Popovych and Will Beasley

-If your organization is interested in the consulting services of Melinae, please contact [Steve Soloway](https://www.linkedin.com/profile/view?id=64434549) at <ssoloway@melinae.com>
+If your organization is interested in the consulting services of Melinae, please contact [Sasha Popovych](https://www.linkedin.com/in/aleksandra-popovych-64739582) at <spopovych@melinae.com>.

 For those interested in use the development version of `TabularManifest`, run the following code:
 ```r